 - Take the slime out of the bowl and use your hands to kneed in until it becomes smooth and shiny.
 Kneading your slime will help you to achieve the right consistency.

 - Once you’ve done this, put the metallic slime in your storage container.
 When stored correctly, the slime will last for many weeks.

 It is important that children use and make slime safely.

-If you want to make some fluffy pink bubble gum slime then we have the perfect recipe for you.
+If you want to make some slime recipe fluffy pink bubble gum easy slime recipe then we have the perfect recipe for you.

 - 1 cup of shaving cream